 Make the reservation, come inside, and immediately you feel at home here.
 Edmund's Oast was designed with great attention to detail, made for long and relaxed meals, and comfortable space to enjoy good food with good company.
 The restaurant itself evokes another time much like a feudal age, and holds 130 inside.
 Edmund's Oast also serves an alternative menu for its covered outdoor space, The Bowery, a truly perfect setting for a fall or springtime beer and bite.
 Each dish--especially the charcuterie and cheese boards--are presented in a beautiful yet approachable way.
 Expect a fine dining level of quality with respect shown to local ingredients.
 The service is top-notch, and each server and bartender is an expert in their field.
 (843 727 1145)

 Chef Sean Brock pays homage to solely Southern ingredients in an 1893 house on Queen Street.
 Casually elegant d--cor showcases the Lowcounty in soft, neutral tones and details such as dried okra pods as table centerpieces.
 It's for good reason that Husk has received so many accolades, including a coveted James Beard Award for Best Chef Southeast in 2010.
 Brock has done his homework in terms of Southern heirloom produce and heritage meats, and he aims to reintroduce many of these ingredients.
 He puts his innovative, contemporary spin on traditional Southern dishes incorporating local products such as Benne seeds, house-cured country ham, and Geechie Boys grits.
 Before or after your meal, stop by Husk's cozy bar next door for a crafted cocktail or one of the Kentucky-made quaffs on the amazing bourbon list.
 (843-577-2500)

-Read more about M. Linda Lee here.
+Read more about Clare Sweeney here.